garrettheel/angular-treetable/README.md

 Add a `tt-table` directive to your table element, with the following options:

 * `nodes` - a `function` which takes an optional parent and returns a `promise` for an array of the children of that parent.
-This will initially be called with `null` to generate the root of the tree and then again every time a node is expanded.
+This will initially be called with `null` to generate the root of the tree and then once again every time a node is expanded.
 * `template` - either a `string` or a `function` which returns the template to use for rendering nodes.
 If a function, the node will be given as an argument.
-* `after-init` - an optional `function` to be called after the table has finished loading the root nodes.
+* `options` = options for the treetable, see [jQuery Treetable Configuration](http://ludo.cubicphuse.nl/jquery-treetable/#configuration)

 ```html
 <table tt-table nodes="get_nodes" template="'tree_node'" after-init="after">